linkangit/Carve_Sienas/README.md

 ### `--out-genebed` — induced gene bodies *(strand-aware)*

 Full gene-body spans inside `single_gene` + `multi_gene` domains that yield ≥ 1
 qualifying siena, deduplicated.
-Column 6 carries the gene strand.
+Column 6 carries the gene strand. **This keeps every gene in a qualifying domain**, including interior ones — use the next output for the strict set.

 ### `--out-flanking-genebed` — genes flanking a siena *(strand-aware)*

 A **stricter** version of `--out-genebed`: only genes that are a `left_gene`/`right_gene` of a siena that **survived all thresholds**.
-Interior genes whose flanking sienas were all filtered out are excluded.
-One row per gene.
+Interior genes whose flanking sienas were all filtered out are excluded — this set matches the genes that drive the cluster-based class.

 | output | example domain `G1 G2 G3`, short gaps around `G2` |
 |--------|-----------------------------------------------------|